10 financial blunders to avoid or resolve

 - Rely On Others To Take Care Of Your Money: Rarely do those that are taking care of your money have the same interest as you do (they are probably interested in making money for themselves, not for you).
 While it is perfectly acceptable to rely on others to give you suggestions and help with financial decisions, you should be a integral part of the decision process.
 If you rely on others to take care of absolutely all your financial interests, you will likely be quite disappointed in the results.

-- Invest In Things You Don't Understand: If you want to lose all the hard earn money you've made and start from square one again (or even in the hole), starting investing in things you have no idea about.
+- Invest In Things You Don't Understand: If you want to lose all the hard earned money you've made and start from square one again (or even in the hole), starting investing in things you have no idea about.
 The problem isn't that the investments are necessarily bad in themselves, but most investments have risks.
 When you have no clue what you're doing, that usually means that others who do have a clue make money while you lose a lot.
 No matter how much uncle Joe talks about what a great investment it is, place your money elsewhere until you are confident you know everything about it.

 - Be Financially Afraid: Just as being too aggressive can ensure financial failure, being afraid to take any risk at all will also almost always ensure it.
 To grow your money to meet your goals means taking calculated risks that bode in your favor over time.
 Not doing so will result in your finances treading water, if not sinking, and falling short of your goals.